 - You are traveling with two children – for the baby who will not be sitting in your lap.

 - You travel on an international flight – regardless of your baby’s age, and whether or not he has a reserved seat.

 You may want to buy him a ticket if you want your baby to earn miles for a SkyMiles account.

 Do I need any special items when traveling with my baby?

-Your child must be properly secured in an FAA-approved child restraint system, and in the aircraft seat during takeoff and landing.
+If your baby has a separate seat, he/she must be properly secured in an FAA-approved child restraint system, and in the aircraft seat during takeoff and landing.
 It is your responsibility to ensure that the child restraint system is approved.
 On Delta Airlines flights are approved for use the child restraint systems that meet the following qualifications and labeling: